norseghost/norseghost.github.io/_posts/2018-09-02-how-we-dress-and-social-signaling.md

 mechanic is likely to dress differently from the salesperson, who similarly is likely to dress apart from the manager, the lawyer, the doctor, etc. There is a whole other post to be written about the flattening of signifiers of social strata in modern times.
 The CEO is as likely as the designer as the workman to wear jeans, a t-shirt and a sweater - superficially, they are wearing the same items.
 The differences appear in the details.
-Cut, materials and accessories will be distinct, according to practical considerations, personal preferences and expextations of the peer group.
+Cut, materials and accessories will be distinct, according to practical considerations, personal preferences and expectations of the peer group.

 The workman might wear